 Scaly red skin or cracked skin:-

 Skin that’s itchy, red, dry and cracked could also be eczema. it’s normal behind the knees, elbows, and neck, but it can appear anywhere.
-Speak to your GP if you think that your child has eczema.
+Don’t forget to consult with a doctor if you feel your baby has eczema.

 Heat Rash Pictures